 Search Engines Do Not Know What Shrink Wrap Is

-This post is different from our normal blog posts because we will not be talking about a shrink wrap materials, machines, or applications.
-Instead we will be talking about searching for the term "shrink wrap" online.
+This post is different from our normal blog posts because we will not be talking about shrink wrap materials, machines, or applications.
+Instead, we will be talking about searching for the term "shrink wrap" online.